Quick Picks: Six Self-Hosted Knowledge Base Tools

 DokuWiki

 DokuWiki is a traditional open-source wiki software designed for creating and managing documentation without the need for a database.
-Known for its strong access control and plugin ecosystem, it is a great choice for internal documentation and small business use.
-Its simple and straightforward setup makes it easy to deploy for teams looking to manage knowledge securely and efficiently.
+It is well known for its strong access control and the large plugin ecosystem, which makes it a reliable choice for small teams and internal documentation.
+Its setup is simple and straightforward, so you can get a secure knowledge base running quickly without much hassle.

 Strengths:

-- No database required: Easy setup and lightweight.
+- No database required: Lightweight and easy to set up.

 - Access control features: Granular permissions for different users.

-- Extensive plugin ecosystem: Customization and functionality extension.
+- Extensive plugin ecosystem: Add features or tweak functionality as needed.

-- Simple text-based content management: Easy to use for documentation.
+- Simple text-based content management: Writing and editing is straightforward.

 Limitations:

-- Basic user interface: May feel outdated compared to modern tools.
+- Basic user interface: The interface can feel outdated and less polished compared to modern tools.

-- Limited collaboration features: Not ideal for teams needing advanced workflows.
+- Limited collaboration features: Not ideal for teams that need advanced workflows.

 BookStack